 Please also be aware that many of the trails in early May have windfall on them, as the Ranger staff have often not had the chance to cut out the fallen trees.
 You should also stay alert for bears as they walk the trails, and consider carrying bear spray as a precaution.
 First-aid and the 10 essentials are also recommended.

-Due to COVID-19 restrictions, this event is officially cancelled, but we are hoping keen birders will help us maintain bird data continuity for the park by birding on their own if travel restrictions allow.
+Due to BC Public Health Office travel restrictions, this event is officially cancelled.
+We are hoping keen birders from the Hope area will help us maintain bird data continuity for the park by safe birding on their own.

 For data collection, we have extended the birding window from FRIDAY, MAY 7th to SUNDAY, MAY 16th.
 Camping at the park doesn’t open until May 14th and the gate at Chittenden Bridge will likely be closed until May 14th.
-However, for birders who don’t plan on camping, most birding areas are located from Silver Skagit Road before the gate at Chittenden Bridge.
-Also, access to Ross Lake by foot (approx 1.5 km) is permitted if the gate is closed.
+However, for birders who don’t plan on camping, most birding areas are accessible from Silver Skagit Road before the gate at Chittenden Bridge.
+Also, access to Ross Lake by foot (approx 1.5 km) is an option if the gate is closed.

-For birders wanting to camp starting on May 14th, please check online if you want to make reservations.
+For birders wanting to camp starting on May 14th, please check with BC Parks online if you want to make reservations.

-Please note that the Obelisk and Hozomeen Lake Trails are currently closed due to border closure.
+Please note that the Obelisk and Hozomeen Lake Trails are closed due to border closure.

 Thank you for helping us maintain bird data continuity this year!